Automatic Stability and Recovery for Neural Network Training: Models and Training Setup

 \subsection{Sequence Model}

 For sequence modeling, we employ a character-level Transformer encoder \cite{vaswani2017attention}.
 A linear output head maps hidden representations to vocabulary logits.

-The task is next-character prediction on a synthetic text corpus constructed by repeating a fixed phrase.
-Inputs are sequences of length 64, and training uses cross-entropy loss over the predicted next character.
-Optimization is performed using AdamW \cite{loshchilov2017decoupled} with learning rate $5\times10^{-4}$ and default hyperparameters, with a batch size of 64.
+The task is next-character prediction on a controlled synthetic text corpus.
+Training uses cross-entropy loss over the predicted next character and is performed using AdamW \cite{loshchilov2017decoupled}.
+This setting provides a lightweight sequence-modeling test case for evaluating whether the proposed runtime stability controller generalizes beyond convolutional architectures.